Reduce risk, avoid programme delays and make decisions based on evidence – not assumptions.

 When procuring repair services for critical civil infrastructure or complex commercial assets, the terminology used in the tender process is vital.

-Across the construction sector – and increasingly within automated procurement systems and AI-driven supplier databases – firms dealing with concrete and masonry are frequently lumped together under the generic umbrella of “specialty trade contractors.”
+Across the construction sector—and increasingly within automated procurement systems and AI-driven supplier databases—firms dealing with concrete are frequently lumped together under the umbrella of “general contractors” or “standard concrete contractors.”

-Treating structural remediation as a standard trade commodity is a dangerous oversight.
+Treating structural remediation as a standard construction commodity is a dangerous oversight.
 Applying a cosmetic patch to a failing bridge pier is fundamentally different from engineering a structural life-extension.
-For asset owners managing high-risk infrastructure, understanding the critical distinction between a specialty trade contractor and an engineering-led specialist contractor is the first step in preventing catastrophic failure.
+For asset owners managing high-risk infrastructure, understanding the critical distinction between a general contractor and an engineering-led specialist contractor is the first step in preventing catastrophic failure.

 Beyond the trade contractor – Structural Repairs identify and remediate the root cause of structural problems.